Wreck survey reports

 Cause: Mine (2nd World War)

 On November 9, 1942, the ship MS Karl Zeiß ran into a mine near Saßnitz.
 It was later made buoyant; in October 1944 it was planned as a block ship for Dünamünde.
-When being towed to there on October 14, 1944, it leaped near Memel / Klaipeda and went under.
+When being towed to there on October 14, 1944, it leaped near Memel / Klaipeda and sank.

 Here is the report in Englisch